bennylut/poetry/README.md

 ### Virtual Environments created "in-project" by default
 - **Description:** Changed the configuration `virtualenvs.in-project` to be true by default
 - **Reason:** In my eyes, your project files should be mostly encapsulated in your working directory, it helps maintenance, reduce uncertainty and when deleting the project - no stale data is left behind.

+### Add configuration to create sym-links for path dependencies
+- **Description:** Add the configuration `virtualenvs.symlinks-on-path-deps` and set it to be true by default This configuration instruct poetry to add a symlink to path dependencies (which are in edit/develop mode) installed in the virtual environment
+- **Reason:** Some tools (I am looking at you - Intellij and Pycharm) does not follow the ".pth" files that poetry creates when linking path dependencies.
+As a result, these tools have problems showing auto-completion options for path dependencies.
+This setting will add symlinks in addition to the "pth" file to alleviate the issue.

 # Poetry: Dependency Management for Python